MeteoSwiss/opendata/docs/general/roadmap.md

 - It allows us to plan for change.
 It captures intent, not solutions.
 The further into the future a thing will take place, the more uncertain it is.
 - Things can be added to or dropped from the roadmap.
 In the latter case, we document this below under ‘Items removed from the roadmap’, including the date and reason.

 Our roadmap is based on the **long-term vision of our Open Data service** (*URL forthcoming*).
+In a nutshell:
-- We are implementing the provision of Open Data in two stages, first through **bulk download**, then through **APIs**.
+- We are implementing Open Data in two stages, first through bulk download, then through APIs.
-- Where implemented, both access modes remain operational in accordance with the [European Union's High-Value Datasets (HVD) Regulation](https://eur-lex.europa.eu/eli/reg_impl/2023/138/oj).
+- Where implemented, both access modes remain operational (in accordance with the [European Union's High-Value Datasets (HVD) Regulation](https://eur-lex.europa.eu/eli/reg_impl/2023/138/oj)).

 ## January until March (Q1-2026)